ab8oj/meshmisc/gui/README.md

 CHANNEL_MESSAGE_LOG=channel-messages.csv
 DIRECT_MESSAGE_LOG=direct-messages.csv
 CONFIRM_ON_EXIT=True or Yes to confirm, any other value is ignored
+WANT_ACK_BROADCAST=True or Yes for next-hop-only delivery acknowledgement of broadcast messages
+WANT_ACK_DIRECT=True or Yes for delivery acknowledgement of direct messages
 TCP_DEVICES='\<IP or dns hostname>,...'  # single quotes are required here

 ## Important note about handling Meshtastic pub/sub events